bcgov/digital-toolkit/_guides/citizens-at-the-centre/how-do-we-put-citizens-at-the-centre.md

 ---
-title: How Does it Work?
+title: How do we put Citizens @ the Centre?
 guide: Citizens @ the Centre?
 last-edit: March, 2018
 ---